Ohra-aho/rock-paper-guillotine/README.md

-Assest folder of a Unity gae where you play deadly rock, paper, scissors games.
+Assest folder of a Unity game where you play deadly rock, paper, scissors games.